shoval9090/react-native-/README.md

-Hello , here we have my first game on React-natice all you need to do is to run on "Visual studio" terminal in the "Screens" page
+Hello , here we have my first game on React-natice all you need to do is to run on "Visual studio Code" terminal in the "Screens" page
 .
 .